llpeterson/security/trust.rst

 between two machines in a locked datacenter, you might trust that channel is secure, and so take no additional steps.

 You could argue that since you already have a way to protect WiFi-based communication you just as well use it to protect the fiber-based channel, but that presumes the outcome of a cost/benefit analysis.
 Suppose protecting any message, whether sent over WiFi or fiber, slows the communication down by 10% due to the overhead of encryption.
-If you need to squeeze every last ounce of performance out of a scientific computation (e.g., you are trying to model a hurricane) and the odds of someone breaking into the datacenter is one in a million (and even if they did, the data being transmitted has virtually no value), then you would be well-justified in not securing the fiber communication channel.
+If you need to squeeze every last ounce of performance out of a scientific computation (e.g., you are trying to model a hurricane) and the odds of someone breaking into the datacenter are one in a million (and even if they did, the data being transmitted has little value), then you would be well-justified in not securing the fiber communication channel.

 These sorts of calculations happen all the time, although they are often implicit and unstated.
 For example, you may run the world’s most secure